Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 ## Connecting to DataBase using Mongoose
 REFER to Document : __https://mongoosejs.com/docs/index.html__

+For mongoDB showing __ERROR__:( Error Occured ===> MongooseServerSelectionError: Could not connect to any servers in your MongoDB Atlas cluster.
+One common reason is that you're trying to access the database from an IP that isn't whitelisted.
+Make sure your current IP address is on your Atlas cluster's IP whitelist: https://www.mongodb.com/docs/atlas/security-whitelist/)

+TO Resolve this go to the Cluster and select the option **ADD IP Address** It will Automaticallly whitelist your IP.

 To connect to DataBase using mongoose we have to first install mongoose in our project using __npm i mongoose__.
 We have created a folder config inside that we have our database file in which we will write code to connect to database.